nhu92/SPrOUT/README.md

 ---

-This tutorial provides step-by-step instructions to run a pipeline designed for identifying plant species from mixed DNA samples using the Angiosperms353 target sequencing kit and the HybPiper workflow.
-The pipeline is efficient and cost-effective, making it a valuable tool in various scientific and practical applications.
+SPrOUT is a computational pipeline designed for predicting species taxonomic information from single and mixed plant samples, using target sequencing arrays.
+We provides step-by-step instructions to run a pipeline designed for identifying plant species from mixed DNA samples using the Angiosperms353 target sequencing kit and the HybPiper workflow.
+SPrOUT is designed to be computational efficient and lab cost-effective for complicated mixed species identification with nuclear gene involved.

 ## Prerequisites